humanwhocodes/humanfs/packages/core/README.md

 ## Description

-The core functionality for `hfs` that is shared across all implementations for all runtimes.
+The core functionality for humanfs that is shared across all implementations for all runtimes.
 The contents of this package are intentionally runtime agnostic and are not intended to be used alone.

 Currently, this package simply exports the `Hfs` class, which is an abstract base class intended to be inherited from in runtime-specific hfs packages (like `@humanfs/node`).